blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 ### Moonlighting academic (requires at least 15 INT)
 You worked with proximity to sensitive information.
 Maybe you were a chimney sweep for wealthy homes, or spent plenty of time around engineers in a factory, or something else.
-Choose your
+Choose one of the following skills, and gain expertise in it, adding twice your proficiency bonus when you make checks with it.
+- Investigation
+- History
+- Arcana
+- Nature

 ### Haggle (requires at least 15 WIS)
 You didn't get where you are by paying full price.